GitTimeraider/OPNSense_Directadmin_DynDNS/README.md

 Dynamic DNS setup for OPNSense - Allows for setting up Dynamic DNS based on Direct Admin API within OPNSense Cron UI
 <br />
+!!!
 This simple script is mostly made for myself and thus might not be fully suited for others.
+It lacks features and might have additions that are undesired for some.
 The script ofcourse can be adjusted accordingly with a little bit of Bash knowledge.
 <br /><br />
 actions_daddns.conf is to be placed in /usr/local/opnsense/service/conf/actions.d
 <br />